zerolawtech/ZAP-Tech/docs/security-token.rst

 Modules
 =======

-Modules are attached and detached to token contracts via :ref:`issuing-entity`.
+Modules are attached and detached to token contracts via the associated ``IssuingEntity``.
+See :ref:`issuing-entity-modules-attach-detach`.

 .. method:: TokenBase.isActiveModule(address _module)